Continue with LinkedIn

 • Domain Authority is an industry standard: DA and PA remain the most widely recognized third-party authority metrics in SEO.
 Having them natively integrated across all Moz Pro tools – from Link Explorer to competitive analysis – is a genuine advantage.

-• 7-day free trial with no credit card: Moz Pro offers a 7-day free trial with full access to your selected plan and no credit card required.
-The no-credit-card policy removes friction for teams evaluating the platform before committing.
+• 7-day free trial: Moz Pro offers a 7-day free trial with full access to your selected plan.
+This removes friction for teams evaluating the platform before committing.

-• Affordable entry pricing: At $49/month, the Starter plan is the most affordable entry point among major all-in-one SEO suites.
-Semrush starts at $139.95/month and Ahrefs at $119/month.
+• Affordable entry pricing: At $49/month (annual billing), the Starter plan is the most affordable entry point among major all-in-one SEO suites.
+Semrush starts at $108.33/month and Ahrefs at $99/month.

 • Priority score in Keyword Explorer: The proprietary Priority score simplifies keyword prioritization by combining volume, difficulty, and CTR into a single number.
 This saves research time and helps teams focus on high-impact opportunities.